jkossen/showoff/README.rst

 Showoff features and lack thereof
 ----------------------------------

+* Non-destructive: Showoff does not change original files

 * Image rotation based on exif data

 * Image albums are just directories with image files, showoff will find and generate the required metadata for you.

-* You can use the admin to select which photo's should be selected for the "show" which is the publicly visible album
+* You can use the admin to select which photo's should be published in the "show" which is the publicly visible album

-* Separate viewer (frontend / public) and admin apps
+* Separate frontend and admin apps

-* Does not change original files

 * No database is used (everything is in flat-file or json files)